GargSrishti123/Flight-price-prediction-/README.md

 ## Code
-The code is provided in the flight_price_prediction.ipynb notebook file.You will also be required to use the included the Clean_Dataset.csv dataset file to complete your work.
+The code is provided in the flight_price_prediction.ipynb notebook file.You will also be required to use the included the Clean_Dataset.csv dataset file to complete your work.For viasualiing the dataset please refer flight_price_visualisation file